Staggerlee011/serialexperiments/content/posts/kubernetes-workstation.md

 sudo vim ~/.bashrc
 ```

-insert into the file **MAKE SURE TO DO THIS AT THE BOTTOM OF THE PAGE!** the code below and save and exit `:wq`
+`insert` into the file **MAKE SURE TO DO THIS AT THE BOTTOM OF THE PAGE!** the code below and save and exit `:wq`

 ``` bash
 source "$(brew --prefix)/opt/kube-ps1/share/kube-ps1.sh"
 PS1='$(kube_ps1)'$PS1
 ```

-once youve saved the file re `source` it and it should load up in your terminal
+Once you've saved the file re `source` it and it should load up in your terminal

 ``` bash
 source ~/.bashrc